 October 12, 2021, 12:00 p.m.
 CT

-“Jason Isbell: Songs and Sobriety” Please join us for a discussion with four-time Grammy award-winning musician Jason Isbell moderated by Danny Winder, director of the Vanderbilt Center for Addiction Research, and Erin Calipari, assistant professor of pharmacology.
+“Jason Isbell: Songs and Sobriety” Four-time Grammy award-winning musician Jason Isbell joins a panel moderated by Danny Winder, director of the Vanderbilt Center for Addiction Research, and Erin Calipari, assistant professor of pharmacology.
 The discussion will cover the impacts of COVID-19 on addiction and sobriety, the stigma of addiction, and the intersections of sobriety, addiction, and music.
 Featured guest Jason Isbell has had personal experience with addiction and sobriety, which has influenced his music and work over the last decade.
 This has included his 2013 album Southeastern, his first after getting sober, as well as more recent songs like “It Gets Easier” and work with Bradley Cooper on the movie “A Star Is Born.”

 September 23, 2021, 12:00 p.m.
 CT

 “In the Weed(s): A Panel on Medical Marijuana, CBD, and Delta 8” With the growing legalization of medical and recreational marijuana in states across the country, as well as growth in use of CBD and Delta 8, what does current science say about the efficacy of its use and its short and long-term impacts on your body?
 What are the current legal trends for these substances in the United States?